CIBHIBOOPATHY/CIBHIBOOPATHY/README.md

- 👋 Hi, I’m @CIBHIBOOPATHY
+ 👋 Hi, I’m Cibhi Boopathy

  📖 EDUCATION
+ MSc in Computational and Software Techniques in Engineering (Computational Intelligence for Data Analytics) : 2022 - 2023 BTech in Aerospace Engineering : 2018 - 2022

-- 👀 I’m interested in ...
+ 👀 I’m interested in Analytics, Business and Technology

-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 Reach me at www.linkedin.com/in/cibhiboopathy cibhi5921@gmail.com
+ 📫 Reach me at www.linkedin.com/in/cibhiboopathy cibhi5921@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...